clchiou/ctypes-binding-generator/README.md

 In the above example we generated libclang binding by cbind.
-However, the "raw" binding would not be very useful, and so we provided configuration file demo/cindex.yaml, which guided cbind to generate a object-oriented interface on top of the raw binding (as the suffix suggests, the configuration file is in YAML format).
+However, the "raw" binding would not be very useful, and so we provided configuration file `demo/cindex.yaml`, which guided cbind to generate a object-oriented interface on top of the raw binding (as the suffix suggests, the configuration file is in YAML format).
 The configuration file is basically a YAML mapping.
-The supported keys of the mappings are:
+The supported top-level keys of the mappings are:

   * preamble
   * import